unixoid96/doks-child-theme/README.md

 </h3>

 <p align="center">
-  Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default.
+  is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default.
 </p>

 <p align="center">